|

 1978, new fire station dedicated at 301 South

-has ten bays and includes a kitchen, radio room, meeting room,
+has five bays with two entrances each, to hold ten trucks.
+It also includes a kitchen, radio room, meeting room,

 all-purpose room, Chief's office, and both maintenance and storage